This site requires a more recent version of Adobe Flash Player to function properly.

 Investment Overview for ANN (NYSE:ANN)

-However, if the apparel market continues to be exceptionally promotional and production costs in China rise dramatically dragging the margins down to 18.5% by the end of Trefis forecast period, there could be 10% downside to our price estimate.
-Conversely, if the macro-economic conditions improve, Ann maintains a balanced product mix and the promotional environment ceases to continue pushing the margins to 26%, there could be 10% upside to our price estimate.
+However, if the apparel market continues to be exceptionally promotional and production costs in China rise dramatically dragging the margins down to 17% by the end of the forecast period, there can be about 5% downside to our price estimate.
+Conversely, if the macro-economic conditions improve, Ann controls its expenses and is able to operate with fewer markdowns, its margins can improve.
+If the figure improves to 20.5% by the end of our forecast period, there can be about 5% upside to our price estimate for Ann.

 Ann Inc. is a leading specialty retailer of women’s apparel, shoes and accessories, sold primarily under the highly recognized national brands “Ann Taylor” and “LOFT”, in the US.